persalys/persalys/python/doc/examples/examples.rst

     :align: center

 Click on **Continue** button.
 The new page enables to parametrize the Sobol method.
-To see advanced parameters, collapse the **Advanced parameters** group.
+To see advanced parameters, expand the **Advanced parameters** group.

 .. image:: sobol_parameters.png
     :align: center